Handbook Policy AgreementPlease read the Handbook listed below before agreeing to the policies.

 - Bring your music, a pencil and a water bottle to every rehearsal.

 - Behave safely and respectfully in every facility that the choir is using.
 This means no playing on stairs, or bathrooms, running in the building, or other similar disruptive behavior.
-Kairos has access to: the Fellowship Hall, the Sanctuary (between 4:30 to 7:00 PM) and Room 14 (Kids Fellowship Room).
+Kairos has access to: the Fellowship Hall (Thursday), the Sanctuary (Tuesday) (between 4:30 to 7:00 PM) and Room 14 (Kids Fellowship Room).
 Under no circumstances will students be allowed to enter Epworth spaces, unless accompanied and permitted by a member of the staff.

 - Singers are responsible for cleaning up water bottles, snack and any other things in disarray.
 All trash must be picked up and/or recycled before students are dismissed.
 It is the responsibility of the choir member to check to be sure he or she has all her belongings.
 Kairos keeps a “lost & found” for limited time periods outside the office door.

 - Exercise self-control during rehearsals, breaks, concerts, etc. This means cooperating with other choir members and staff.

 - Speak respectfully to peers and adults.
 Use appropriate language during rehearsals, concerts, breaks, and other times when representing Kairos.
 Inappropriate comments or sounds during concerts or rehearsals will not be permitted.